Gentleman (2022 film): Production

 Initially Han So-hee was offered the role along with Ju Ji-hoon in the film.
-Later Han So-hee left the cast due to health reasons and Park Sung-woong, and Choi Sung-eun joined the cast in August 2021.
+Later Han So-hee left the cast for health reasons, Park Sung-woong and Choi Sung-eun joined the cast in August 2021.

 The principal photography began on August 20, 2021 and was wrapped up on December 5.
 The Wavve original film was scheduled to be released in theaters and waves in 2022 after post-production.

 Release

 The film released on December 28, 2022, on 751 screens.
 The film has been sold in 42 countries, including Japan, Taiwan, Hong Kong, Vietnam, Russia and Poland.
 It is releasing in Taiwan on January 6, in Vietnam on January 27, and in Mongolia on February 9.